 In addition to what we mentioned above, there are also immigration levels, the unemployment rate, supply and demand – all of these are factors that home buyers have questions about.

 Edmonton is a rapidly growing city with a flourishing housing market.
 If you’ve been thinking about buying new, now could be the perfect time to buy the home of your dreams.

 Examine Local Market Conditions Carefully

-One important thing to consider is the state of the housing market.
+One important thing to consider is the state of the housing market and particularly, Edmonton real estate trends.
 In general, prices have been dropping and inventory is up.
 This means there are more homes on the market and buyers have more negotiating power.

 However, this doesn’t mean that every home is a bargain.
 In fact, some homes may have higher prices than what’s in the market.
 That’s why it’s important to do your research.
 If needed, you can work with a real estate agent who can help you find a good deal.

 Something to keep in mind: Edmonton has one of the most stable house prices in Canada, which bodes well for current market conditions and the future.